PoorHttp/PoorWSGI/doc/documentation.rst

         colors = req.args.getlist('color', func=int)
         return "Get arguments are %s" % str(req.args)

-If no arguments are parsed, or if poor_AutoArgs is set to Off, req.args is EmptyForm instance, which is dict base class too with both of methods.
+If no arguments are parsed, or if poor_AutoArgs is set to Off, req.args is an EmptyForm instance, which is also a dict-based class with both methods.

 Form arguments
 ~~~~~~~~~~~~~~
-Request form arguments are stored in FieldStorage class, define in
+Request form arguments are stored in the FieldStorage class, defined in the
 poorwsgi.fieldstorage module.
-This class is inspired by FieldStorage from
+This class is inspired by FieldStorage from the
 legacy cgi module.
-Variables are parsed every time, when poor_AutoForm is set
+Variables are parsed whenever poor_AutoForm is set to
-to On, which is default, request method is POST, PUT or PATCH and request
+On (which is the default), the request method is POST, PUT or PATCH, and the
-mime type is one of `Application.form_mime_types`.
-You can call it
+request MIME type is one of `Application.form_mime_types`.
+You can also trigger
-on any other methods of course, but it must exist wsgi.input in request
+this parsing for other methods, but ``wsgi.input`` must exist in the request
-environment from wsgi server.
+environment from the WSGI server.

-req.form instance is create with poor_KeepBlankValues and poor_StrictParsing
+The ``req.form`` instance is created with poor_KeepBlankValues and
-variables as Args class is create, but FieldStorageParser have file_callback
+poor_StrictParsing variables, just as the Args class is created.
+However,
-variable, which is configurable by Application.file_callback property.
+FieldStorageParser has a ``file_callback`` variable, which is configurable by the
+Application.file_callback property.

 .. code:: python